NSLS-II-BMM/BeamlineManual/docs/commonchores.rst

    with ``xafs_det.limits``.

 #.
 Measure an XRF spectra: ``%xrf``.
 Remember that you want the OCR
-   (total count rate) to be 200,000 or less on each of the four channels.
+   (total count rate) to be 200,000 or less on each of the seven channels.

 #.
 Adjust the detector position ``RE(mv(xafs_det, <value>))``.